Sinthya01/jquery-steps-forms/Home.md

 Welcome to **jQuery Steps**

 > The documentation is currently under construction and will be completed soon.
+> However, in the meanwhile you are able to generate a API documentation by using the following *GruntJS* command `grunt api`.

 ## Index